ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 the leader responds with status 200 and an empty body.

-The leader responds to requests with out-of-date `HpkeConfig.id` values, indicated by `EncryptedInputShare.config_id`, with status 400 and an error of type 'outdatedConfig'.
+The leader responds to requests with out-of-date `HpkeConfig.id` values, indicated by `HpkeCiphertext.config_id`, with status 400 and an error of type 'outdatedConfig'.
 Clients SHOULD invalidate any cached aggregator `HpkeConfig` and retry with a freshly generated Report.
 If this retried report does not succeed, clients MUST abort and discontinue retrying.

-The leader MUST ignore any report whose nonce contains a timestamp that falls in a batch interval for which it has received at least one collect request from the collector.
-(See {{pa-collect}}.)
-Otherwise, comparing the aggregate result to the previous aggregate result may result in a privacy violation.
-(Note that the helpers enforce this as well; see {{aggregate-request}}.)
+As discussed in {{prep-start}}, the leader ignores any report whose nonce contains a timestamp that falls in a batch interval for which it has received a collect request from the collector.
+(Collect requests are defined in
+{{collect-flow}}.)
 In addition, the leader SHOULD abort the upload protocol and alert the client with error "staleReport".

 ### Upload Extensions {#upload-extensions}

-Each UploadReq carries a list of extensions that clients may use to convey additional, authenticated information in the report.
+Each Report carries a list of extensions that clients may use to convey additional, authenticated information in the report.
 [OPEN ISSUE: The extensions aren't authenticated.
 It's probably a good idea to be a bit more clear about how we envision extensions being used.
 Right now this includes client attestation